es2812/AgoraChain/README.md

 - Citizen transactions:

     - **Trust**: Creates a Representation asset between the Citizen and a Politician.
+    - **NullTrust**: Deletes the Representation asset between the Citizen and his current representative.
     - **Anonymous vote**: Creates or modifies (if the citizen has already voted) the Vote asset by the Citizen, related to an Election asset.

 - Politician transactions: